yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 Another issue Maide found was a missed check causing an array index to read negative values, which is, in simple terms, “very wrong”.
 This was causing the audio engine to grab {{< gh-hovercard "9769" "random chunks of memory" >}} as information for mixing, crashing the audio engine, and yuzu with it.

-Solving this oopsie resolves crashes happening in `Metroid Prime Remastered`, and most likely others too.
+Solving this oopsie resolves crashes happening while playing `Metroid Prime Remastered`, and most likely others too.

 ## UI changes